Lockheed (character): Excalibur

-Lockheed's affections for Kitty earn him the ire of interdimensional entities called Bamfs, characters from the fairy tale Kitty once told Illyana.
-Like Lockheed, these were real as well.
-These small versions of Nightcrawler also love Kitty, in their own way.
-At one point, jealous of Lockheed's relationship with Kitty, they invade the tunnels under Muir Island and hold him prisoner for some time.
-Lockheed's penchant for hiding after Kitty moves did not help his situation, as Kitty simply thought he was again being difficult.
+Lockheed's affections for Kitty earn him the ire of the Bamfs, characters from the fairy tale Kitty once told Illyana who resemble Nightcrawler and originate from an alternate universe where the story's events were real.
+At one point, jealous of Lockheed's relationship with Kitty, the Bamfs invade the tunnels under Muir Island and hold him prisoner for some time.
+Lockheed's penchant for hiding after Kitty moves does not help his situation, as Kitty simply believes he is being difficult.

 Lockheed develops a severe distaste for the secret agent Pete Wisdom, Kitty's love interest.
 Lockheed demonstrates that he has the ability to speak, but only talks to Wisdom, telling him that he "hates him".
 Wisdom tells Kitty about this, but she believes he is only joking, and he suffers the frequent theft of his clothing and cigarettes.
-Even so, Lockheed does save Wisdom's life at one point, although he tells the Londoner "I still 'ate yoo".
+Lockheed does save Wisdom's life at one point, but states that he still does not like him.
 It appears that one reason Lockheed dislikes Wisdom so much is that he much prefers Kitty's previous boyfriend, Colossus.
 This is demonstrated at the wedding of Captain Britain and Meggan, when Lockheed attempts to help them reconnect by snatching the bride's garter and dropping it into Piotr's hands just after Kitty had won Meggan's bouquet.

 Later, after Kitty left Excalibur and the X-Men entirely, it is believed that Lockheed had died.
 In reality, Lockheed had been found, wounded and confused, by a pair of girls who practiced witchcraft.
 He bonds with them until he discovers that the girls use their abilities to terrorize the local populace.
 The duo were soon humiliated in battle by their rival, another young girl with powers.
 This new friend heals Lockheed and directs him back to Kitty.

 Back on the X-Men

 Kitty eventually rejoins the X-Men and Lockheed happily follows.
 When the X-Men battle the alien Ord, Lockheed saves the day with his fire breath.

 Lockheed becomes part of a training exercise for the younger students at Xavier's institute.
-He was the "flag" in a game of Capture the Flag, hiding in the middle of the hedge maze.
-This created problems because many of the students found it hard to actually believe in a living, miniature dragon; the mutant Wither ended up endangering Lockheed with his organic-destruction powers.
+He serves as the "flag" in a game of Capture the Flag, hiding in the middle of the hedge maze.
+This created problems because many of the students found it hard to believe that he exists; the mutant Wither ends up endangering Lockheed with his organic-destruction powers.

-Lockheed attempts to help the X-Men stop the Hulk in World War Hulk, but was defeated with the rest of the team.